Common Transfer File (CTF)

-A CTF can be created automatically from SIMS for any pupil or group of pupils.
+A CTF can be created automatically from your MIS for any pupil or group of pupils.
 Each CTF file contains details of the pupil(s) being transferred such as surname, forename, DOB, gender and UPN as well as other details such as ethnicity, contact details, attendance history, assessment data and if applicable SEN provision, FSM eligibility history etc. all of which need to be sent to the receiving school.

 What are the benefits of sending and receiving a CTF?

 When pupils move from one school to another, the CTF is a means of keeping track of them, ensuring they are not lost from the education system, and that any significant information, for example Special Educational Needs or details such as ‘In Care’ are immediately available to the new school.

 - Maintaining pupil progress - if the receiving school has knowledge of the pupil’s prior attainment, they are better able to meet the individual needs of each pupil, using the data to inform their planning for the pupil’s continuing education.